jshin313/PicoCTFStreamNotes/README.md

 ## Credits
 All the credit goes to [Gynvael Coldwind](https://www.youtube.com/channel/UCCkVMojdBWS-JtH7TliWkVg) for making these streams.
 Check him out.
 I based the table format above on [this](https://github.com/shiltemann/CTF-writeups-public/blob/master/PicoCTF_2018/writeup.md#overview).
+J.V. for the timestamps in Parts 2, 3, and 4.

 ## The Factory's Secret - General Skills
 Gynvael gave up on this.
 Maybe it was too easy.